Frequently Asked Questions

 1) Do I need to be part of a dance school to be part of UDO?

-No. It is free to become a member with UDO and you do not need to be part of a dance school.
-When it comes to registering simply type “NONE” in the Dance School field.
+No, it is free to become a member with UDO!
+You do not need to be part of a dance school, so when it comes to registering simply type “NONE” in the Dance School field.

 2) Why is my dancer number not recognised in the registration process?